stdimitr/topological_filtering_networks/README.md

 ### Notes:
 The `memo.m` is missing the `spatial` variable in order to be useable.

-If you want to use this library we need to give it a N*N graph Watchout you will need to swap the gce calculation depending if you are using a weighted or binary / directed or undirected graph.
+If you want to use this library we need to give it a N*N graph.
+Watchout you will need to swap the gce calculation depending if you are using a weighted or binary / directed or undirected graph.
 Looking at `memo_run_threshold_schemes.m` is super useful.